- CBD QUIZ

 In other words, you should carry THC-O:

 You should also never consume THC-O products in your car, even while parked.
-Check your local laws to determine if there are any specific regulations for travelling with hemp-derived THC.
+Check your local laws to determine if there are any specific regulations for traveling with hemp-derived THC.

 Check out our Elev8 Collection to see all the hemp THC products we have to offer.